milan-sony/foxy/README.md

 > The proxy server that we get will most probabily a Japanese server.
 So there might be some language translate issue inside the website

+> You can add/create new tabs on chrome window that open up and search for anything

 ## Note

 Please enter a valid URL with full address